GrammaTech/sel/python/README.md

 ## AST Traversal

-ASTs may be explictly traversed in pre-order using the `traverse` method as shown below.
-The traverse method creates a generator which may be used anywhere a python `iterable` is required.
+ASTs may be explictly traversed in pre-order using the `traverse` method which creates a generator that may be used anywhere a python `iterable` is required.
+An example usage is shown below:

 ```python
 >>> root = asts.AST("x + 88", language=asts.ASTLanguage.Python)